---

 To understand why static control flow matters for ZK-Rollups, we need to briefly understand how ZK systems verify computation:

-* _Proofs:_ A ZK proof is a cryptographic proof that the witness satisfies the circuit's constraints, while revealing Zero Knowledge of the witness itself.
+* _Proofs:_ A ZK proof is a cryptographic proof that the witness satisfies the circuit's constraints, without revealing the witness itself.

 ##### Optimistic Rollups

-_Optimistic Rollups_ assume transactions are valid but require fraud proofs to dispute invalid state roots.
-A fraud proof is a proof that a specific transaction executed incorrectly.
-Key implications of static analysis include:
+_Optimistic Rollups_ assume transactions are valid but allow fraud proofs to dispute invalid state roots.
+A fraud proof re-executes the contested transaction and demonstrates that the submitted state root was wrong.
+Key implications of static control flow include:

 #### Static Control Flow and Code Generation